 Vision of Inclusion

 It is essential that we provide an environment in which students feel supported, cared for and where their individuality, talents and gifts are supported.
 We instill self confidence in accordance with the school’s ethos and give all students full access to all areas of learning through differentiating, adapting and modifying the curriculum.
 GEMS Metropole teaches the National Curriculum of England and Early Years Foundation Stage (EYFS).
-However, to accommodate a personalised pathway we can incorporate elements from additional curriculums such as ASDAN, Pearson’s and Pscales.
+However, to accommodate a personalised pathway we can incorporate elements from additional curriculums such as ASDAN, Pearson’s, Pre Key-stage standards, Engagement model and Pscales.

 Diversity is an asset and teachers will strive to ensure all students reach their full potential, irrespective of nationality, gender, religion, social class, culture, race, age or special educational need, for their self-fulfillment and their eventual development into active and responsible adults.

 The school Inclusion Support Team offers individualised assessment opportunities to cater for students with additional needs.
 These assessments inform the development of Individualised Education Plans (IEPs) which are written in partnership with the student, parents/guardians, teachers, any external therapy agencies and Learning Support Assistants.
 We take great pride in our positive working partnerships with external therapy agencies to ensure we are providing opportunities for students to generalize skills in different environments.

 IEP reviews are on a termly basis and are done so through the student lead conversations, parents observations, external therapy support, the class teachers support and through the Inclusion Support teachers 1:1 sessions, in-class support, online support and small group support.